project-hadron/discovery-capability/docs/source/intent_actions/index.rst

 Capability Intent Actions
 =========================

+Project Hadron is designed using Microservices.
+Microservices are an architectural patterns that structures an application as a collection of services, which, themselves are a component or collection of components.

+are components that adhere to the fundamental concepts of capability  patterns and separation of concern

 Introduction
 ------------
+In Project Hadron these components are known as :ref:`Capabilities<Introducing Capabilities>`

+Capabilities, by design, demonstrates the ability to execute a specified set of action that are coupled with an intention_.
+These intended actions or :ref:`intent actions<Capability Intent Actions>` are associated classes that present a finite set of methods that can be selected and optimized within the capabilities separation of concerns.

-The Project Hadron, and its scope is defined by :ref:`capabilities<What are capabilities?>` by design, each capability is accompanied by a set of action intentions, or 'capability intent'.
-Though capabilities share common parentage, it is the associative intent that define the encapsulated actions of that capability.
+TThough capabilities share common parentage, it is the associative intent that define the encapsulated actions of that capability.

 Capability intent derives from an abstract intent class and associated with a capability